usnistgov/EPA_Legionella/README.md

 The experimental data associated with this project are not included in this repository.
 Data can be made available upon request by contacting the PI.

+## License

+This software is in the public domain and provided "as is" according to the [LICENSE.md](LICENSE.md) file.

 ## Citation

 If you use this software, please cite it as: